To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 West Aussie Fur Frenzy (WAFF) is an event run by Perth Furs for all the community.
 The WAFF organisers’ aim is to provide an enjoyable and safe environment.
 To uphold this, we ask that every attendee adhere to the following policies, terms and conditions so that the event may be a fun experience for all.
-Any action or behavior that causes interference with event operations, discomfort to other attendees, or adversely affects the relationship between the WAFF organisers and attendees, guests, the venue or the public is strictly forbidden and may result in confiscation of Event Pass and immediate removal from the event area and venue, as well as suspension of attendance for future WAFF events.
+Any action or behaviour that causes interference with event operations, discomfort to other attendees, or adversely affects the relationship between the WAFF organisers and attendees, guests, the venue or the public is strictly forbidden and may result in confiscation of Event Passes and immediate removal from the event area and venue, as well as suspension of attendance for future WAFF events.

 Anyone who accepts an Event Pass agrees to indemnify and hold harmless the WAFF organisers, from any claim for personal injuries or other damages or equity arising out of any individual’s activities at WAFF events, even if such injury or damage is caused by negligence by or on the part of the WAFF organisers.